-I also need to decide what buggy we're going to take for Beau, we use a Quinny with him on a daily basis but it comes in two parts and although I've heard that you can by a 'buggy bag' - like this Koo-di one available from Argos, to check your buggy in to the plane, I'm not sure I'll have the time to go and get one.
+I also need to decide what buggy we're going to take for Beau, we use a Quinny with him on a daily basis but it comes in two parts and although I've heard that you can by a 'buggy bag' to check your buggy in to the plane, I'm not sure I'll have the time to go and get one.
 I might end up bringing our Cosatto Supa Firebird (reviewed here) which has the extendable sun shade - although I don't know if I'm too happy about putting my two month old in a buggy already, even if it does lie completely flat.
 If you've been on holiday with a newborn what buggy did you take?

 I'm going to get packing next week and will be using some of the travel hacks below to make sure that I'm getting as much space from our cases as possible because I know we'll have a lot with the boys.
 I'll be rolling things up, packing things in our shoes, etc. and trying to make sure that I don't forget any of the essentials.

 My favourite hack from the ones shown below in the infographic by Hassle.com is taking an empty water bottle through security and filling it up in the departures lounge.
 I always end up spending an obscene amount of money in the airport shop on (over-priced) drinks for the plane and it never even crossed by mind before to take an empty water bottle so I'm definitely doing that now.